CBothwell/katacoda-scenarios/kubernetes-wordpress-lab/step2.md

 `kubectl get pv`{{execute}}

-We should see both volumes listed.
-Now lets see all of the resources for our app.

-`kubectl get all -l app=wordpress`{{execute}}

 # Add Some PersistantVolumeClaims

 Just like the `PersistantVolumes` we need to do a bit of leg work to make sure these get set up correctly.